 - REPowerEU is the European Commission's plan to make Europe independent from Russian fossil fuels well before 2030, in the wake of Russia's invasion of Ukraine. - The REPowerEU targets require the amount of newly plugged-in heat pumps to double each year.
 EHPA estimates that this would lead to 20 million more heat pumps by 2026 and 60 million by 2030, up from about 17 million units in 2021 (int.
 EHPA, EU Heat Pump Accelerator, 2023). - To help reach the target, the European Commission announced a heat pump action plan to be published by the end of 2023.
-To input the plan, EHPA and other organisations are working together to build an 'accelerator' document which identifies the barriers and solutions to faster heat pump roll-out (int.
+To input the plan, EHPA and other organisations worked together to build an 'accelerator' document which identifies the barriers and solutions to faster heat pump roll-out.
+The document was handed over to EU Commissioner Kadri Simson on 6 June 2023. (int.
 EHPA, EU Heat Pump Accelerator, 2023). - Over the past two years, 19 European governments have announced plans to phase out or ban fossil fuel heaters (ext.
 CREA, Shocked into action, 2022, p.5) (int.
 EHPA, Which countries are scrapping fossil fuel heaters?, 2022), as shown in the following map: